Timber pest doesn’t mean just termites

 IMPORTANT.
 If you suspect any of these symptoms, DO NOT Self-treat, Prod, Damage or remove any areas of activity.
-Special chemicals and treatment methods provided by licenced technicians require treating as many active termites as possible.
+Special chemicals and treatment methods provided by licensed technicians require treating as many active termites as possible.
 If you disturb these areas the termites will flee reducing the possibility of affecting the nest via termites passing on of chemicals via their unique feeding method.
-Only licenced technicians have access to these chemicals and someone who is licenced and trained should only apply.
+Only licensed technicians have access to these chemicals and someone who is licensed and trained should only apply.

 3) Borer Attack

 Apart from Termites, timber can be attacked by other insects in Australia.
 The most common insect pests are beetles (also known as borers).
 There are four common types of borers in Australia: In Australia, timber can be attacked by other insect pests.
-The most common type of these insect pests are Borer.
-Borer are small beetles that bore holes in timber and lay larvae.
+The most common type of these insect pests is Borer.
+Borer is small beetles that bore holes in timber and lay larvae.
 These insects can cause extensive damage to hardwood and softwood timber types.
-Identification is important as it can be extremely costly to replace damaged areas like floor boards and roofing timbers.
+Identification is important as it can be extremely costly to replace damaged areas like floorboards and roofing timbers.
 Generally treating borer is more costly than replacing the damage.
 There are 4 common types of Borer,

 How to identify borer?